DavidRotert/ctf-writeups/The Few Chosen CTF 2022/Are you the Admin?.md

 }
 ```

-By sending a custom request body where `isAdmin` is setz to `true` we can reveal the flag.
+By sending a custom request body where `isAdmin` is set to `true` we can reveal the flag.